Marclie/SuaveStateScanner/README.md

 * `outfile` - The name of the output file.
 This file will be filled with rows corresponding to the reaction coordinate and then by state, with each state's energy printed along the columns.

-* `numStates` - The number of states in the input file.
+* `numStates` - The number of states in the input file for each point in the reaction coordinate.

 * `configPath` (optional) - This is the path to a configuration file that will set up parameters for the stencils used to enforce continuity of states.
 If not specified, default values will be set (default: None)